dougbradbury/secrets-of-successful-mentors/README.md

 We will explore how mentoring is fundamentally different than teaching.
 We will also look at some psychology and brain science to understand what makes learners tick and how they respond when we give them feedback.

-For RailsConf 2021, you'll want to link to the Discord channels that will be used, URLs to come.

 ## Prerequisites

 None